Direct Relief re-ordering crucial medical supplies as reserves dwindle - KEYT | KCOY

 Direct Relief re-ordering crucial medical supplies as reserves dwindle

-GOLETA, Calif. - Direct Relief, the locally-based humanitarian aid organization, is getting down to its last reserves.
+GOLETA, Calif. - Direct Relief, the Goleta-based humanitarian aid organization, is getting down to its last reserves.

 Direct Relief CEO, Thomas Tighe, said desperate pleas for more medical supplies are coming in from doctors coast to coast, including San Francisco, Boston and New York.